-At the end of April 2022, the textile industry took another step towards transparency by updating the AGEC Act with new obligations for brands to provide more information to their consumers.
-This is a major step forward, which will compel the fashion world to comply with the law.
+At the end of April 2022, the textile industry took another step towards transparency by updating the AGEC Law with new obligations for brands to provide more information to their consumers.
+This is a major step forward, which will compel the fashion world to be more transparent.
 The new decree implementing Article 13 of the AGEC Law, published in the JORF (Official Journal of the French Republic) on April 30, 2022, requires brands to provide consumers with information on:

 - traceability, the path taken by the product during its manufacture